OSGP/Documentation/chapter4/section5.md

 ### 4.5.3 Guidelines for new documentation

+- Don't commit directly to the development branch, please do a pull request.
 - We use the American spelling
 - Please follow the used chapter and section numbering and apply it in your commits as well
 - Currently we do not use image numbering, since it is too much of a hassle to keep it up-to-date.
 If you have a smart idea to do this, let us know!

+### 4.5.4 Documentation inspiration

 Inspiration on how to write good documentation can be found here: [http://docs.writethedocs.org/](http://docs.writethedocs.org/).